cowpewter/mc-world-of-color/README.md

-# cowpewter-woc: World of Color! (for Minecraft Forge)
+# World of Color! (for Minecraft Forge)
-A Minecraft mod that adds 60 new colors of dye, as well as new options for coloring blocks.
+A Minecraft mod that adds 60 new colors of dye.
+These dyes can be used in all the normal ways that dye is used in Minecraft.
+14 of the 16 default Minecraft colors now come in four additional shades (Lightest/Pastel/Dark/Darkest), in addition to the default vanilla shade.
+White and Black each come with two new shades, darker versions for White and lighter versions for Black.

+This results in a total of 76 different dye colors!

+## Features (Version 0.0.1)

+### Currently supported features:
+* Concrete & Concrete Powder
+* Wool
+* Stained Glass & Stained Glass Panes

+### Up next:
+* Terracotta

+### Planned for the future:
+* Beds
+* Dyed Clay Blocks/Brick
+* Stains - will color wood planks with an overlay
+* Paint - will color wood planks with a solid color
+* Dying sheep

+### Considering for the future:
+* Concrete slabs/stairs in all 76 colors
+* Terracotta slabs/stairs in all 76 colors
+* Sand/Sandstone (reg/cut/chiseled/slabs/stairs) in all 76 colors
+* Candles
+* Pet Collars
+* Fireworks
+* Banners
+* Shulker Boxes

+### Not planning to support at this time:
+* Leather Armor/any dying that uses two dyes to create a mixed color outside of the default 16 Minecraft colors
+* Sign Text Color

 ## About
 ### New Dyes!